zedatgithub/docs/features/deposit-fee-redistribution.md

   * 20% of ETH will be injected into the [ETH pool](token-pools.md)
 * 40% of the BUSD/BNB/BTCB/ETH will be staked on [Belt.fi](https://belt.fi/bsc) to earn BELT which is used for buybacks
 * 20% of the BUSD/BNB/BTCB/ETH will be sent to developer address for future development
 * all received BELT tokens will be swapped to BUSD and used for TKENB buybacks

+\* on Heco, BNB is HT, BUSD is HUSD
 \* on Polygon \(MATIC\), BNB is MATIC, BUSD is USDC
-\* on Fantom, BNB is FTM, BUSD is USDC
+\* on Fantom, BNB is FTM, BUSD is FSUD

 ## Deposit Fee <a id="deposit-fee"></a>